JyotiSunkara/Genetic-Algorithms/README.md

     parent2 = mating_pool[random.randint(0, MATING_POOL_SIZE-1)]
     child1, child2 = crossover(parent1, parent2)
 ```
 The entire idea behind simulated binary crossover is to generate two children from two parents, satisfying the following equation.
-All while being able to control the variation between the parents and children using the distric=bution index value.
+All the while, being able to control the variation between the parents and children using the distribution index value.

 <div style="text-align:center;"><img src =./images/logic.png></div>